 For the second post in this series let’s take a look at the designating and naming systems used by the United States.
-I know this sounds dry, but I find it fascinating and I hope you readers do too.
+I know this sounds dry, but I find it fascinating and I hope you readers aren’t completely bored by this!

 Like Japan, The Army Air Force and Navy (and Marine Corps) used completely different systems.

 The Army (Air Force) system is fairly simple to understand, and similar to what is used to this day.
 A letter was used indicating general type, followed by a number indicating the type’s design order.
 So the B-17 was simply the 17th bomber design ordered by the Army Air Force.
 This may not be an earth shaking revelation, and apart from sequence it only gives relative information about the age of the design (the B-29 is a later design than the B-24).
 Usually, when a new aircraft was needed, several competing designs were ordered at once.
 Typically only a single type would end up seeing production; but on occasion (B-25/B-26 or P-39/P-40) multiple aircraft from the same order might see production.

 Most of the letters designating the type are pretty obvious; “B” for bomber, “C” for cargo, “T” for trainer.
 A few oddities exist.
 Fighters had been called “Pursuits” through the 1930s.
 In 1942 all Pursuit Groups were re-designated as Fighter Groups (apparently to align with common word usage), but the aircraft type designator would not be changed until after the war.
 So fighters remained “P” for Pursuit through the war.
 Of course that meant the “P” had already been taken for photo-recon types; so they were designated “F” for foto.
 Because that’s not at all confusing…